rashijhawar/Microplastic_Intake_Monte_Carlo_Simulation/README.md

 - **Intake of food, water, and air** follows a **log-normal distribution**
 - **Weight of a microplastic particle** follows a **modified PERT distribution**
 - **Standard deviation** for log-normal distribution is assumed to be **25% of the mean**
-- Total microplastic exposure occurs only through 3 pathways - **food, water and air.**
+- Total microplastic exposure occurs only through 3 pathways: **food, water and air.**
 ---

 ## 📁 Project Structure